 Citations list: Myth Buster #14 TEReferenceMythBuster#14

 15.)
-Catamenial pneumothorax only occurs in middle-aged women.
+Catamenial pneumothorax only occurs in middle-aged menstruators.

 False.
-CP may occur in female-gendered persons around menarche to post-menopause.
+CP may occur in persons assigned female sex at birth around menarche to post-menopause.
 The youngest published case of CP was 11 years old (1).
-CP among a 15 and 20 yr old female (2), 19 yo (3) and a retrospective study of 13 juveniles (<19 yrs of age and greater left-side involvement) have also been reported (4).
+Among reported cases in other adolescents include a 15 and 20 yr old (2), 19 yo (3) and a retrospective study of 13 juvenile menstruators (<19 yrs of age and greater left-side involvement) (4).
 However, the average age for CP is 34-37 years (5-11).
 A lesser frequency occurs in the fifth (5,6,7,10) and sixth decades.
 (9, 11)

 Citations: Myth Buster #15 TEReferencesMythBuster#15